When is the biggest match in rugby union taking place? We tell all here

-The All Blacks completely dominated the first half putting together a 16-3 lead heading into the break.
-This then grew even further when Ma’a Nonu scored a try in the 42nd minute to go 21-3 ahead.
+The All Blacks completely dominated the first half, assembling a 16-3 lead heading into the break.
+This grew even further when Ma’a Nonu scored a try in the 42nd minute to stretch the lead to 21-3.

 The Wallabies then had a lifeline as Ben Smith got sin-binned for tip-tackling Drew Mitchell.
 In that ten minutes David Pocock and Tevita Kuridrani both scored tries to narrow the gap to 21-17.
 With ten to go it was all to play for.

-The All Blacks fly-half Dan Carter, who had had terrible luck in major tournaments thanks to injuries, was not to be denied as he cooly slotted a drop-goal and then a penalty to widen the gap to 27-17.
+All Blacks fly-half Dan Carter, who had had terrible luck in major tournaments thanks to injuries, was not to be denied as he coolly slotted a drop-goal and a penalty to widen the gap to 27-17.

-Beauden Barrett then put the icing on the cake with a try in the final minute to complete the tournament win.
-This was the first time ever that a team had won the Cup twice in a row.
+Beauden Barrett put the icing on the cake with a try in the final minute to complete the tournament win.
+This was the first time that a team had won the trophy twice in a row.